-Investigate problems and/or complaints about possible adverse human health or environmental effects.
-If necessary, collect samples that will help determine if program pesticides were a potential cause of the effects.
-Immediately contact Environmental Compliance in Riverdale, MD at (301) 734-8247 to collaborate on a sampling plan, sampling methods, and type of information to collect.
-If the incident occurs whenever the above contacts are not available, commence your investigation and sampling without delay, and contact Environmental Compliance as soon as possible thereafter.
+Promptly investigate problems and/or complaints about possible adverse human health or environmental effects.
+If feasible, collect samples that will help determine if program pesticides were a potential cause of the effects.
+Immediately contact Environmental Compliance in Riverdale, Maryland at (301) 734-8876 to collaborate on a sampling plan, sampling methods, and type of information to collect.
+If the incident occurs when Environmental Compliance personnel are not available, commence your investigation and sampling without delay, and contact Environmental Compliance as soon as possible thereafter.
 Samples should be collected and shipped as soon as possible after the investigation (and freezing of samples) and must be marked as 'priority' in box 12 of the APHIS 2060 form.
-Samples should be collected from every matrix appropriate to determine the possible cause of the observed effect.
+Samples should be collected from every matrix appropriate to determine the possible cause of the reported effect.
 However, dead animals other than insects should not be collected for safety reasons without first contacting Environmental Compliance.
 For details, see SOP EM-09, Priority (Emergency) Sampling.